Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Model and Estimators

-AB uses these moment conditions to construct a GMM estimator of $\theta^0$.
-It should be noted that AB is biased when $T$ is large due to the large number of moment conditions, i.e. $m = \bigO(T^2)$; see, e.g., \cite{newey2004higher} for more discussion.
+AB uses these moment conditions to construct a GMM estimator of $\theta^0$.\footnote{More precisely, the version of AB that uses moment conditions in FOD is from \cite{arellano1995another}.} It should be noted that AB is biased when $T$ is large due to the large number of moment conditions, i.e. $m = \bigO(T^2)$; see, e.g., \cite{newey2004higher} for more discussion.
 We propose an alternative estimator that is computationally simple and has lower bias when $T$ is large.
 It is based on the application of LASSO to select the most informative moment conditions to estimate the parameters.
 Thus, the estimator has two stages.
 It first selects moment conditions using LASSO, and then estimates the parameters of interest by instrumental variables, with the predicted values of the endogenous regressors obtained from the selected moment conditions serving as instruments.
-We name the new estimator as AB-LASSO as a shortcut for Arellano-Bond LASSO estimator.
+We name the new estimator as AB-LASSO as a shorthand for Arellano-Bond LASSO estimator.